DandelionSprout/adfilt/.github/CONTRIBUTING.md

 When submitting issue reports and pull requests, I aim to reply to it or fix it within 72 hours.
 Requests in list-specific discussions pages currently have no timed target times.
 Commit-replies are not always read or replied to.

 ***Please***, for the love of goodness, *don't delete your GitHub account in the midst of a report-in-process*, and ***definitely*** not before me or my team have posted any replies to that report.

+If a hidden, secret, private or offline source for entries is hinted to, talked about or linked to, you agree to that I/we will have dirt on you.
+Sources that are available to the public are not affected by this.